Deuce (play): Critical reception

 The CurtainUp reviewer wrote: "Lansbury and Seldes are incapable of giving anything but master class performances, but, alas, Terrence McNally has written them a wilted bouquet of a play that validates the old poker expression 'Deuce always loses.'...
-Mr. McNally has peppered his script with a smigen [sic] of the at once funny and touching dialogue he's known for and the charismatic actresses land every line in keeping with their stage personalities— Lansbury's Lorena wry and a tad raunchy, Seldes' Park Avenue raised Midge prim but hardly stuffy."
+Mr. McNally has peppered his script with a smidgen [sic] of the at-once funny and touching dialogue he's known for, and the charismatic actresses land every line in keeping with their stage personalities—Lansbury's Lorena is wry and a tad raunchy, Seldes' Park Avenue raised Midge is prim but hardly stuffy."